Erasmus+ Funding and Funding Requirements

 Erasmus+ promotes equal opportunities and inclusion.
 For this reason, students with a disability or students, who bring their child with them on an Erasmus+ stay abroad in a program country, are offered extra funding to make their stay easier.
+Please refer to the DAAD website for more information.
+We would also be happy to tell you more about extra funding opportunities through Erasmus.
 For more information please contact Adriane Sehlinger.

 Certain responsibilities come along with an Erasmus+ scholarship.
 The International Office informs students of these responsibilities once the faculty or department has selected them for an Erasmus+ study placement.
 A brief list of these responsibilities is available in the download area of this page.
 The Erasmus+ Charter for Students provides information about the rights and obligations of Erasmus+ participants.